 National bottom trawl surveys were conducted in the Baltic Sea between 1978 and 2000 in quarter 1 and quarter 4.
 However, large parts of ICES SD 22 were not be covered by the surveys.
-Baltic International Trawl Survey (BITS) was established in 2001 which was coordinated by WGBIFS.
-A new design of the survey is applied which uses random selected station taken from Tow Database.
+BITS was established in 2001 and is coordinated by WGBIFS.
+The design of the survey uses random selected station taken from a Tow Database.
 Small and larger versions of standard gear (TVS and TVL), which are adapted to the different sizes of research vessels were used and conversion factors were estimated based in inter-calibration experiments to transfer the catch per unit effort data of TVS into units of TVL.
 The mesh size in the cod end of the standard gears is 10 cm suggesting that the catchability of turbot larger than 11 cm is not influenced by the cod end mesh size if it is assumed that the selectivity characteristics of turbot and flounder are comparable (Oeberst, 2007).
-The highest observed catch per hour was 7 turbot in SD 28 during BITS in quarter 4 in 2008.
-Minimum observed length of turbot during BITS was 9 cm and the maximum length was 54 cm.
-Truncation of length range for the stock assessment is not supported by the length distributions observed during BITS.
 Turbot was observed from SD 22 to SD 28.
-Highest cpue values were registered between 10 m and 60 m depth.
-Determination of age was realized for all BITS sampled specimens, but only in most cases only turbot captured in SD 22-24 was sampled.
-In addition, total catch of turbot was reported without length data in some cases.
+Highest cpue values are usually registered between 10 m and 60 m in depth.
+Determination of age is realized for all BITS sampled specimen.